jbflores95/osticket-prereqs/README.md

 </p>
 <p>
-Head back to the osInstaller and hit refresh on the website, you should now see some checkmarks for more extensions.
+Head back to the osInstaller and hit refresh on the website; you should now see some checkmarks for more extensions.
 Two more to go.
-Lets do this!
+Let's do this!
 </p>
 <br />